Resident Evil: Damnation: Production

-Writer Shotaro Suga returned from writing Degenaration.
-He further elaborated on the romance between Leon and Ada was briefly explored in Resident Evil 4 and since both never met in Resident Evil 5, there might have been a time when the two met.
-For the film, Suga went to Eastern Europe and created the East Slavic Republic, a fictional post-Soviet country formed following the dissolution of the Soviet Union.
+Writer Shotaro Suga returned from writing Degeneration.
+He further elaborated on the romance between Leon and Ada, which was briefly explored in Resident Evil 2 and Resident Evil 4, and since they never met in Resident Evil 5, there might have been a time when Leon and Ada met again.
+For the film, Suga went to Eastern Europe and created the Eastern Slav Republic, a fictional post-Soviet country formed following the dissolution of the Soviet Union.
 The ending is meant to be a cliffhanger as the story is meant to continue in Resident Evil 6.
 In retrospect, Suga claims that Damnation surpassed Degeneration.
 The theme song by Anna Tsuchiya, "Carry On", is played during the credits.

-Toshiyuki Morikawa returned to voice Leon in Japanese while Matthew Mercer dubbed in English.
+Toshiyuki Morikawa returned to voice Leon in Japanese, while Matthew Mercer provided the English dub for Leon..
 The latter had previously done the motion capture for Resident Evil 6 too but was replaced for the film by Kevin Dorman.
 Mercer elaborates the Leon from Damnation is a more "younger, cockier" character, and "actually follows his transition" in contrast to the "broken, downtrodden Leon that Resident Evil 6 begins with".
 Damnation was recorded over five days according to Mercer, which lasted longer than the video game.
 Mercer said the script was "pretty stringent, but we [the staff] were able to improvise a bit".
-Thanks to discussions with the director, Mercer was able to give his character more personality, linking him to Spider-Man, who also has a tendency to perform one-liners.
 He claimed that since some of Leon's enemies are silent, there was not a lot of opportunity to perform jokes.
 Courtenay Taylor, who plays Ada Wong, said that she felt pressure when voicing her character since it was her major debut as Operation Raccoon City was not popular, unlike Damnation and Resident Evil 6, and had more knowledge about the live-action films.
-Val Tasso said that JD was his most memorable work and said that he also did the motion capture unlike other actors, and said he enjoyed his character for the multiple facets the script gives him most notably when interacting with Leon despite their initial antagonism.
+Val Tasso said that JD was his most memorable work and said that he also did the motion capture unlike other actors, also saying he enjoyed his character for the multiple facets the script gave him, most notably when interacting with Leon despite their initial antagonism.

 Release

-The first trailer and first seven minutes of the film debuted in the panel discussion at the San Diego Comic-Con on July 13, 2012.
+The first trailer and first seven minutes of the film debuted in the panel discussion at San Diego Comic-Con on July 13, 2012.
 The film was released theatrically in Shinjuku, Aichi, and Osaka on October 27, 2012.

 Capcom and Sony Pictures released Damnation as a digital download on Xbox Live, Zune and PlayStation Network on September 15, 2012, and on DVD and Blu-ray on September 25, 2012.
 The Damnation bonus contents include an art gallery of conceptual sketches, a 7-minute short film about the creatures seen in the film, a 30-minute documentary about the making of the film, a 6-minute gag reel, and video game and film trailers (such as Resident Evil 6, DmC: Devil May Cry and Dragon's Dogma).